aaronbanse/nutritrack-website/user_analysis.md

 <span style="text-decoration:underline;">Assumption #1:</span>

 One main assumption that excludes users is that these commands are being used to make substitutions in recipes, and by extension, users have the financial luxury to afford substitutions, or to cook expensive foods in general.
 Oftentimes, fancy substitutions or complicated recipes can be extremely expensive, and thus might not be available to some users.
 Organic and/or unique foods are significantly more expensive than the basic version of the food, so the substitution-based design might not allow some users to engage with our design.

 <span style="text-decoration:underline;">Assumption #2:</span>

 Our design's second assumption is that users are familiar with Unix.
 To run our code, we use a module called pandas.
 Unfortunately, the latest version of pandas and homebrew don’t work very well together, so in order to operate our commands, users must be in a virtual environment in which pandas is installed.
 In order to accomplish this, users must be fairly familiar with computers, Unix, and coding, otherwise, they won’t be able to access our commands at all.

 <span style="text-decoration:underline;">Assumption #3:</span>

 Another assumption that our design makes is that users have a space in which they can cook.
 Not all users have a kitchen and appliances available, which is necessary to cook a recipe.
 If we assume that our users are using our design to make recipes, then if users don’t have access to a kitchen, or a stable environment in which to cook, many users likely will not be able to use our commands/have access to our design.

 <span style="text-decoration:underline;">Assumption #4:</span>

 Our fourth assumption is that users are comfortable with using web-based navigation.
 Some users may struggle with URL-based interactions, especially when if they are unfamiliar with the structure of what to input into the URL.
 This can be particularly challenging for older adults, individuals with cognitive disabilities, or those who are new to this platform.

 *Design*

 <span style="text-decoration:underline;">Assumption #1:</span>

 This first assumption hinges on a user’s financial state.
-To appeal to all users, not just those with substantial financial resources, we could add the com

-    mand “--cheap” or something similar that accesses a data set about the cheapest version of each ingredient type.
+To appeal to all users, not just those with substantial financial resources, we could add the command “--cheap” or something similar that accesses a data set about the cheapest version of each ingredient type.
 For example, this new command might access a data set that stores information about the average price of different kinds of ingredients in different locations.
 By accessing “CHEESE” with the “--cheap” command, our code would pull from this data set to find the cheapest kind of cheese available, so users could make money-conscious recipe substitutions.
 This could allow users to use our design, even if they aren’t able to make expensive substitutions.

 <span style="text-decoration:underline;">Assumption #2:</span>

 The only reasonable redesign to make our code more available to users without significant Unix experience would be to alter our code to use another module that is more compatible with Homebrew.
 By doing this, users could use basic commands in Terminal to run our code, rather than having to also create a virtual environment and install pandas.
 Thus, even if users aren’t Unix experts, they could likely still use our simplest commands.

 <span style="text-decoration:underline;">Assumption #3:</span>

 It is difficult to fix this assumption because the assumption is embedded in the use of the design.
 Our model and website are both designed with cooking in mind.
 If users can’t cook or don’t have the resources to cook, then this design is essentially worthless to them.
 However, in this case, I don’t think that there is a viable solution.
 The very need for our design is for cooking, so, it can’t likely be redesigned in a way to include users who don’t plan on cooking.
 This illustrates that in some cases, some designs are designed for a specific group of users, and they can’t be modified to include all users (i.e. the universal design is limited, and thus can not *truly* be made universal).

 <span style="text-decoration:underline;">Assumption #4:</span>

 A possible solution to this is to implement a more user-friendly search interface with dropdown menus, autocomplete search suggestions, or more in-depth guidelines to assist users unfamiliar with structured URL inputs.
 These upgrades will make the Flask interface more inclusive and user-friendly for a broader audience.